Meeting new people and making friends

 Meetup was set up to help people find local groups where they can make friends or try out something new.
 There are many groups for disabled people listed in the UK.
 You can enter a search term and a location and find out what’s happening near you.

-Luv2MeetU is “a friendship and dating agency for people with a learning disability or autism aged 18+”.
+Luv2MeetU is "a friendship and relationship service for adults with learning disabilities and/or autism".
 They arrange events for their members and support people to get involved in social activities.
 They can set up meetings between members with a chaperone.

 You can meet people with shared values through volunteering.
 It can be a great way to spend time with people while completing a shared task.